FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 <script src="fullscreen-tri.js"></script>
 <script  id="vertex" type="x-shader/x-vertex">{% rawFile "posts/WebGL-LUTS-made-simple/fullscreen-tri.vs" %}</script>

 [Look-up-tables](https://en.wikipedia.org/wiki/Lookup_table), more commonly referred to as LUTs, are as old as Mathematics itself.
 The act of precalculating things into a row or table is nothing new.
 But in the realm of graphics programming, this simple act unlocks some incredibly creative techniques, which both artists and programmers found when faced with tough technical hurdles.
-It also just so happens, that these techniques map incredibly well to how GPUs work, with some ending up having zero performance impact.

-We'll embark on a small journey, which will take us from simple things like turning grayscale footage into color, to creating limitless variations of blood-lusting zombies, with many interactive examples illustrated in WebGL along the way, that you can try out with your own videos or webcam.
+We'll embark on a small journey, which will take us from simple things like turning grayscale footage into color, to creating limitless variations of blood-lusting zombies, with many interactive WebGL examples along the way, that you can try out with your own videos or webcam.
 Though this article uses [WebGL](https://en.wikipedia.org/wiki/WebGL), the techniques shown apply to any other graphics programming context, be it [DirectX](https://en.wikipedia.org/wiki/DirectX), [OpenGL](https://en.wikipedia.org/wiki/OpenGL), [Vulkan](https://en.wikipedia.org/wiki/Vulkan), game engines like [Unity](<https://en.wikipedia.org/wiki/Unity_(game_engine)>), or plain scientific data visualization.

 <figure>
 	<video width="1400" height="480" style="width: unset; max-width: 100%" autoplay playsinline muted controls loop><source src="preview.mp4" type="video/mp4"></video>
 	<figcaption>Cold ice cream and hot tea.
 Left: Panasonic GH6, Right: TESTO 890 + 15°x11° Lens</figcaption>
 </figure>

-First, let's nail down the basics.
 We'll be creating and modifying the video above, though you may substitute the footage with your own at any point in the article.
 The video is a capture of two cameras, a [Panasonic GH6](https://www.dpreview.com/reviews/panasonic-lumix-dc-gh6-review) and a [TESTO 890](https://www.testo.com/en/testo-890/p/0563-0890-X1) thermal camera.
 I'm eating cold ice cream and drinking hot tea to stretch the temperatures on display.

 ## The Setup

 We'll first start with the thermal camera footage.
 The output of the [thermal camera](https://en.wikipedia.org/wiki/Thermographic_camera) is a grayscale video.
-Instead of this video, you may upload your own or activate the WebCam, which allows you to live stream from a thermal camera using OBS's various input methods and output a virtual camera.
+Instead of this video, you may upload your own or activate the WebCam, which even allows you to live stream from a thermal camera using [OBS](https://obsproject.com/)'s virtual WebCam and various input methods.

 <blockquote class="reaction"><div class="reaction_text">No data leaves your device, all processing happens on your GPU.
 Feel free to use videos exposing your most intimate secrets.</div><img class="kiwi" src="/assets/kiwis/happy.svg"></blockquote>